 Visits from Instagram, Facebook, Pinterest and other social media websites through your personal accounts, organic sharing on social media, and Offsite Ads on Instagram, Facebook, and Pinterest.

 The order of these platforms is no coincidence.
-The biggest drivers of social media traffic come from visual platforms such as Instagram and Pinterest!
+The biggest drivers of social media traffic coming from visual platforms such as Instagram and Pinterest!